aasoni/wave/README.md

 2. Run simulation

-        wave_simulate.tsk -p sample/parameters.xyz -o sample/out
+        wave_simulate.tsk -p sample/parameters.txt -o sample/out

 3. Generate movie

         cd scripts
-        python wave.py ../sample/parameters ../sample/out
+        python wave.py ../sample/parameters.txt ../sample/out

-*parameters.txt* is a parameter file that contains values for all the parameters needed for the simulation and *sample.out* will be used to name files generated at each step of the simulation:
+*parameters.txt* is a parameter file that contains values for all the parameters needed for the simulation and *sample/out* will be used to name files generated at each step of the simulation:

         sample/out_1.xyz
         sample/out_2.xyz